jwliao1209/jwliao1209/README.md

 ### Hi, I am Jiawei.
 Hello, my name is Jia-Wei.
-I’m currently a Ph.D. student at NTU CSIE, and I also served as a data analyst intern at Appier.
-I have hands-on experience in the field through internships.
-My research interests are in the areas of data science and computer vision.
-I am excited to apply my skills and knowledge to new challenges and opportunities in the industry, particularly in these fields.
-Please feel free to contact me.
+I recently completed a one-year tenure at Appier as a data analyst intern, and I am currently pursuing my Ph.D. degree at NTU CSIE.
+Additionally, I am working as a research intern at the Academia Sinica.
+With hands-on experience specifically gained from my internship at Appier, I have developed a strong foundation in the field.
+My research interests lie in data science and computer vision.
+I am eager to apply my skills and knowledge to tackle new challenges and explore opportunities in these domains within the industry.
+Please don't hesitate to contact me for further information.

 [![Email Me](https://img.shields.io/badge/Email%20Me-EA4335?logo=Gmail&logoColor=white&style=for-the-badge)](mailto:jw@cmlab.csie.ntu.edu.tw)
 [![My Linkdin](https://img.shields.io/badge/My%20Linkedin-%230077B5?logo=linkedin&logoColor=white&style=for-the-badge)](https://www.linkedin.com/in/jiaweiliao1209/)